gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ## SCTP Restart Considerations  {#sec-restart}

-This section deals with the handling of an unexpected INIT chunk during an Association lifetime as described in {{RFC9260}} section 5.2

-The introduction of CRYPTO CHUNK opens for two alternatives depending on the encryption engine preserves the crypto context or not.
+This section deals with the handling of an unexpected INIT chunk during an Association lifetime as described in {{RFC9260}} section 5.2 The introduction of CRYPTO CHUNK opens for two alternatives depending on if the protection engine preserves its state (crypto context) or not.

 When the encryption engine can preserve the crypto context, meaning that encrypted data belonging to the current Association can be encrypted and decrypted, the request for SCTP Restart SHOULD use INIT chunk in CRYPTO chunk.

 When the crypto context is not preserved, the SCTP Restart can only be accomplished by means of plain text INIT.
-This opens to a man-in-the-middle attack where a malicious attacker may theoretcally generate an INIT chunk with proper parameters and hitch-hik an Association.
+This opens to a man-in-the-middle attack where a malicious attacker may theoretcally generate an INIT chunk with proper parameters and hijack the SCTP association.

 ### INIT chunk in CRYPTO chunk

->If the crypto context has been preserved the peer aiming for a SCTP Restart can still send CRYPTO chunks that can be processed by the remote peer.
+If the crypto context has been preserved the peer aiming for a SCTP Restart can still send CRYPTO chunks that can be processed by the remote peer.
 In such case the peer willing to restart the Association SHOULD send the INIT chunk in a CRYPTO chunk and encrypt it.
 At reception of the CRYPTO chunk containing INIT, the receiver will follow the procedure described in {{RFC9260}} section 5.2.2 with the exception that all the chunks will be sent in CRYPTO chunks.

-An endpoint supporting Association Restart and implementing Crypto Chunk MUST accept receiving SCTP packets with a verification tag with value 0.
+An endpoint supporting SCTP Association Restart and implementing Crypto Chunk MUST accept receiving SCTP packets with a verification tag with value 0.
 The endpoint will attempt to map the packet to an association based on source IP address, destination address and port.
 If the combination of those parameters is not unique the implementor MAY choose to send the Crypto Chunk to all Associations that fit with the parameters in order to find the right one.
+Note that type of trial decrypting of the SCTP packets will increase the resource consumption per packet with the number of matching SCTP associations.

 Note that the Association Restart will update the verification tags for both endpoints.
-At the end of the unexpected INIT handshaking the receiver of INIT chunk will trigger the creation of a new DTLS connection to be executed as soon as possible.
+At the end of the unexpected INIT handshaking the receiver of INIT chunk will trigger the creation of a new DTLS connection to be executed as soon as possible to verify the peer identity.

 ### INIT chunk as plain text

->If the crypto context isn't preserved the peer aiming for a SCTP Restart can only exploit INIT in plain text.
+If the crypto context isn't preserved the peer aiming for a SCTP Restart can only perform an INIT in plain text.
+Supporting this option opens up the SCTP association to an availability attack, where an capable attacker may be able to hijack the SCTP association.
+Therefore an implementation should only support and enable this option if restart is cruical.

-An SCTP endpoint supporting Association Restart by means of plain text INIT SHOULD check that it comes from a legitimate peer, for instance by veryfiyng that the peer has been lost and the INIT is an attempt to recover the Association, using an encrypted HB chunk.
-If the remote peer is capable of answering to the encrypted HB with an encrypted HB ACK, the received INIT probably comes from an attacker and can be silently discarded, this mitigates the possibility of a man-in-the-middle attack, but doesn't fully prevent it as the attacker may drop all the answering traffic so that it will drop the HB ACK.
-A successfully validated INIT chunk will trigger the procedure described in
-{{RFC9260}} section 5.2.2
+To mount the attack the attacker needs to be able to process copies of packets sent from the target endpoint towards its peer for the targeted SCTP association.
+In addition the attacker needs to be able to send IP packets with an source address of the target's peer.
+If the attacker can send an SCTP INIT that appear to be from the peer, the target if allowing this option will generate an INIT ACK back, and assuming the attacker succesfully completes the restart handshake process the attack has managed to change the VTAG for the association and the peer will no longer respond, leading to a SCTP assocaitons failure.

+A mitiagation an SCTP endpoint supporting Association Restart by means of plain text INIT SHOULD support is the following.
+The endpoint when receiving an INIT should send HEARTBEATs protected by CRYPTO CHUNK to its peer to validate that the peer is unreachable.
+If the endpoint receive an HEARTBEAT ACK within a reasonable time (at least a couple of RTTs) the restart INIT SHOULD be discarded as the peer obviously can respond, and thus have no need for a restart.
+A capable attacker can still succeed in its attack supressing the HEARTBEAT(s) through packet filtering, congestion overload or any other method preventing the HEARTBEATS or there ACKs to reach their destination.
+If it has been valdiated that the peer is unreachable, the INIT chunk will trigger the procedure described in {{RFC9260}} section 5.2.2

->Note that the Association Restart will update the verification tags for both endpoints.
-At the end of the unexpected INIT handshaking the receiver of INIT chunk will trigger the creation of a new DTLS connection to be executed as soon as possible.
-Also note that failure in handshaking of a new DTLS connection is considered a protocol violation and will lead to Association Abort (see {{ekeyhandshake}}).
+Note that the Association Restart will update the verification tags for both endpoints.
+At the end of the unexpected INIT handshaking the receiver of INIT chunk SHALL trigger the creation of a new DTLS connection to be executed as soon as possible.
+Also note that failure in handshaking of a new DTLS connection is considered a protocol violation and will lead to Association Abort (see
+{{ekeyhandshake}}).

 # Conventions